 In the summer of Star Wars and Son of Sam, a Long Island schoolgirl is found gruesomely murdered.
-A local prosecutor turns a troubled teenager known as JT from a suspect to a star witness in the case, putting away a high school football star who claimed to be innocent.
-Forty years later, JT has risen to chief of police, but there's a trail of a dozen dead women that reaches from Brooklyn across Long Island, along the Sunrise Highway, and it's possible that his actions actually enabled a killer.
+A local prosecutor turns a troubled teenager known as Joey T. from a suspect to a star witness in the case, putting away a high school football star who claimed to be innocent.
+Forty years later, Joey T. has risen to chief of police, but there's a trail of a dozen dead women that reaches from Brooklyn across Long Island, along the Sunrise Highway, and it's possible that his actions actually enabled a killer.

-Starred Review: "Bestseller Blauner's excellent sequel...connects two strong story lines—the discovery of a body washed up on a beach in Far Rockaway, Queens, and a trail of murdered women along Long Island's Route 27 (aka Sunrise Highway) that dates back to 1977.
-The case involving the body found on the beach—a badly decomposed pregnant woman with stones lodged in her throat—resonates with NYPD Det.
-Lourdes Robles, whose sister has been missing for six months.
-But as she begins to find connections between the killing and numerous murders out of her jurisdiction in Suffolk County, she becomes entangled with police chief Joey Tolliver, a charmer who has more than a few skeletons in his closet.
+Starred Review: "Bestseller Blauner's excellent sequel...connects two strong story lines—the discovery of a body washed up on a beach in Far Rockaway, Queens, and a trail of murdered women along Long Island's Route 27 (aka Sunrise Highway) that dates back to 1977....
 The intertwining narratives—Robles's investigation and Tolliver's shadowy backstory—make for an action-packed and plot twist-laden thriller.
 Exploring such subjects as police corruption, misogyny, and racism, this is a page-turner of the highest order."

 —Publishers Weekly (read the full review)